hipe-0/web-radio/README.md

 You may find useful the added details and shematics in my original notes: Hoping you can read my scribbles below.
 Is quite straightforward once you get into it. 😊
 <img width="1352" height="1803" alt="image" src="https://github.com/user-attachments/assets/3b130be8-d138-4187-9676-78544ee04c63" />

+# Ideas for the future
+Desiging a printed Circuit board would make the assembly so much easier. --> I'll maybe do this later.